Calculation of power grid modes

 /user

-a folder grid_downloads is created, in which the mode file in HDF5 format is saved, with the name Grid$number of nodes in the model$.h5, for example Grid14.h5.It is recommended to rename the file so that it is not overwritten by the next save in the application. -
+, a folder grid_downloads is created, into which a file with the HDF5 format mode is saved, named Grid$number of nodes in the model $.h5, for example Grid14.h5.It is recommended to rename the file so that it is not overwritten by the next save in the application. -

 -

-Delete row - deletes the active row from the current table.
-To make a row active, click on it with the left mouse button.
+Delete Row — Deletes the active row from the current table.
+To make the line active, left-click on it.

 -